 Senior Director of Communications and Advocacy

 Alexandra "Alix" Freeze is the senior director of communications and advocacy for the Association of American Educators, the largest national non-union educators' organization.
 Alix directs AAE's internal and external communications, focusing on education policy, media relations, and outreach to like-minded groups and educators.
-She also manages emerging regional chapter growth and state and national teacher advocacy programs.
+She also manages state and national teacher advocacy programs.

 A champion of educator rights and professionalism, Alix is a frequent guest on talk radio programs and has spoken on the non-union teacher movement across the country.

 Alix is a native of the Washington, D.C. area and public school graduate.
 She holds degrees in political science and sociology from Frostburg State University in Western Maryland and resides in Alexandria, Virginia with her husband, Andrew.

 Alix's favorite teacher is her 2nd grade teacher, Mrs. Amy Jo Johnston, who inspired her drive to succeed, compete, and make a difference.